Davide Bove

-Davide Bove (born 7 November 1998) is an Italian professional footballer who plays as a centre back for club Vis Pesaro.
+Davide Bove (born 7 November 1998) is an Italian professional footballer who plays as a centre-back for club Treviso.

 Career

 Born in Benevento, Bove started his career in Novara youth sector.
 He was promoted to the first team at 2018–19 Serie C season.
 He made his professional debut on 28 November against Pontedera.

 In July 2019, he left football by heart problems.
 On 28 October 2019, Bove returned as a player.

 On 21 August 2021, he signed with Avellino.

 On 1 August 2022, Bove moved to Crotone on a two-year contract.